-Institutional change in a democratic society
+Institutional change in a democratic society (completed)

 How is modern society constituted?
 Sociological theory is characterized by a 'top-down' perspective or of individual characteristics.
 This project will choose an alternative approach, from the bottom up, to describe how large social institutions hang together.